Jemima Goldsmith says she has received rape threats in rare intervention over Imran Khan’s jailing

 Jemima Goldsmith has spoken out about the plight of her ex-husband Imran Khan, criticising the “serious and concerning developments” regarding Pakistan’s treatment of the jailed former prime minister and calling for his immediate release.

-The film producer, who was married to Mr Khan from 1995 to 2004 and has two sons with him who are both British citizens, raised concerns about Mr Khan’s treatment in prison, accusing the Shehbaz Sharif government of cutting his access to lawyers and family visitations and even severing electricity to his cell.
+The film producer, who was married to Khan from 1995 to 2004 and has two sons with him who are both British citizens, raised concerns about Khan’s treatment in prison, accusing the Shehbaz Sharif government of cutting his access to lawyers and family visitations and even severing electricity to his cell.

-Ms Goldsmith said that in addition to cutting off in-person visits in defiance of a court order, prison authorities have prevented Mr Khan from making weekly calls to his two sons, Sulaiman and Kasim, who live in London.
+Ms Goldsmith said that in addition to cutting off in-person visits in defiance of a court order, prison authorities have prevented Khan from making weekly calls to his two sons, Sulaiman and Kasim, who live in London.

 She said electricity had been cut to his cell and he was no longer allowed out at any time, while the jail cook had been sent on leave.

-“He is now completely isolated, in solitary confinement, literally in the dark, with no contact with the outside world," she said, adding that his lawyers were concerned about his safety and well-being.
+“He is now completely isolated, in solitary confinement, literally in the dark, with no contact with the outside world,” she said, adding that his lawyers were concerned about his safety and wellbeing.

-Pakistan police have arrested dozens of Mr Khan's supporters and members of his PTI party who attempted to march in the capital demanding his release.
+Pakistan police have arrested dozens of Khan’s supporters and members of his PTI party who attempted to march in the capital demanding his release.

-Ms Goldsmith also accused the Pakistan government of detaining members of Mr Khan's family in an "attempt to silence them and all political opposition".
+Ms Goldsmith also accused the Pakistan government of detaining members of Khan’s family in an “attempt to silence them and all political opposition”.

-Mr Khan's nephew, Hassan Niazi, has been in military custody since August 2023, while the cricketer's sisters Uzma and Aleema Khan were being held in prison for speaking out for their brother.
+Khan’s nephew, Hassan Niazi, has been in military custody since August 2023, while the cricketer’s sisters Uzma and Aleema Khan were being held in prison for speaking out for their brother.

 “I disagree with Imran Khan on many political issues.
 But this is not about politics – it’s about my children’s father, his human rights and international law,” Ms Goldsmith said.